Why This Guide Exists

 - Read the relevant Guide section

-- Review Contacts for important phone numbers
+- Review Contacts for EDD and Hartford direct lines

 If You're Preparing